Greece's National Bank says will commit to Turkish unit stake sale

-ATHENS (Reuters) - Greece’s biggest lender National Bank (NBG) (NBGr.AT) said it will commit to selling a significant minority stake in its Turkish unit Finansbank (FINBN.IS).
+ATHENS, May 13 (Reuters) - Greece’s biggest lender National Bank (NBG) said it will commit to selling a significant minority stake in its Turkish unit Finansbank .

 The move is part of an updated business plan it will submit to the country’s central bank later this year, NBG said on Tuesday.